mbetbadal/portfolio/README.md

 ---

-### Write and edit error messages, descriptions, and tool tips<a name="ui"></a>
+### UI text: Write and edit error messages, descriptions, and tool tips<a name="ui"></a>

 **Highlights:**

 - Edited over a dozen error messages for Analytics Engine powered by Apache Spark
-- Edited and rewrote multiple flows to improve the clarity and conciseness of the tool tips and descriptions for Watson Studio folders feature
+- Edited and rewrote multiple flows on Figma to improve the clarity and conciseness of the tool tips and descriptions for Watson Studio folders feature